Humus-/Discord-Bot-Stable-Diffusion/README.md

 # Discord Bot for Stable Diffusion
-Create a discord bot that takes a user prompt and uses a text to Image model to send back an image
+A discord bot that responds to text and Image prompts with the help of different LLM models

 Developing this on 2 different systems.
 So will have to add a few more things over the MVP version.